aohonze/quantk_huobi_python/README.md

 - **performance**: This is for internal performance testing
 - **tests**: This is for internal functional testing
 - **example**: The main package is defined here, it provides the examples how to use **client** instance to access API and read response.
+- **quantk.py**: The entry for custom use of the SDK, code your trade strategy here.
 ### Run examples

 This SDK provides examples that under **/example** folder, if you want to run the examples to access private data, you need below additional steps:

 1. Create an **API Key** first from Huobi official website
 2. Create **privateconfig.py** into your **huobi** folder.
 The purpose of this file is to prevent submitting SecretKey into repository by accident, so this file is already added in the *.gitignore* file.
-3. Assign your API access key and secret key to as below:
+3. Assign your API access key and secret key to `./huobi/constant/test.py` as below:
 ```python
 p_api_key = "hrf5gdfghe-e74bebd8-2f4a33bc-e7963"
 p_secret_key = "fecbaab2-35befe7e-2ea695e8-67e56"